awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/200_Pricing_Model_Analysis/Lab_Guide.md

 11. Click **Test**:
 ![Images/lambda_testrun.png](Images/lambda_testrun.png)

 12. The function will run, it will take a minute or two given the size of the pricing files and processing required, then return success.
-Verify there is headroom in the configured resources and duration to allow any increases in pricing file size over time:
+Click **Details** and verify there is headroom in the configured resources and duration to allow any increases in pricing file size over time:
 ![Images/lambda_runsuccess2.png](Images/lambda_runsuccess2.png)

-13. Go to your S3 bucket and into the **od_pricedata** folder and you should see a gz file of non-zero size is in it:
+13. Go to your S3 bucket and into the **sp_pricedata** folder and you should see a gz file of non-zero size is in it:
 ![Images/s3_verify2.png](Images/s3_verify2.png)